How do I exhibit at the Strawberry Festival?

 Only service animals are allowed on the Festival Grounds, so please leave your pets at home.

 Who participates in the Festival?

 People from all over.
 Over 100 groups from South Texas take part.
 Among those groups are 30+ non-profit church, civic, and school organizations which prepare and serve the taste-tempting foods served on the Festival Grounds.
 On behalf of the Poteet Strawberry Festival Association, Food Booth Chair, Carlos Torres, constantly monitors the condition of the booths and the quality of the food being served during Festival weekend to insure food superiority and Festival guests' safety

 How much does the food cost?

-Guests will find coupon booths selling coupons for 50 cents each in locations on the Festival Grounds.
+Guests will find coupon booths selling coupons for 1 dollar each in locations on the Festival Grounds.
 Coupons are universal and can also be used for carnival rides.

 The Poteet Strawberry Festival Association is made up of a Board of Directors from each of the community and civic organizations that support the festival - Poteet Rotary, Poteet Lions Club, Kappa Tau, Poteet Grange, Poteet VFW, Poteet Volunteer Fire Dept., and Poteet Chamber of Commerce